OpenEnergyPlatform/academy/docs/tutorials/99_other/beginners_guide.md

   ![](https://openenergyplatform.org/media/image/2020/12/excel.png)

-- Your API-Token is **xxxxxxxxxxxxx**, and your desired table name shall be `my_example_table`.
+- Your API-Token is **xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx**, and your desired table name shall be `my_example_table`.
 Please note that, while it is highly unlikely, there may already exist a table with this particular name created by another person.
 If this is the case, the example below will not work.
 Then, please choose another name for your table and substitute every instance with 'my_example_table' below with the name you have chosen.

 - Save the example code below as `example.py` in the same folder as the Excel workbook, then [open a command line](https://www.lifewire.com/how-to-open-command-prompt-2618089), [navigate to the folder](https://www.wikihow.com/Change-Directories-in-Command-Prompt), and type `python3 example.py`